DarthReca/ml-project/README.md

 - Log Regr is better calibrated for different type of prior and has a wider range of values that can achieve good results
 - Linear SVM (k=1.0, C=1e-3, prior=0.5, grade=1.0, c=1) has less miscalibration than Log Regr with prior 0.5
-- RBF SVM
+- RBF SVM is really miscalibrated

+From score analysis:

-It is better to target the 0.1 prior application, because we know there are few pulsar From score analysis we get a threshold of -0.4
+- Log Regr: we get a threshold of -0.4 / -0.25 (low acc, medium acc)
+- RBF SVM: we get -1.08